Multivariate Garch with dynamic beta: Introduction

 \section{Introduction}

 The estimation of co-movement between stocks is an essential problem in the analysis of asset returns, financial integration, and for portfolio management.
-On the one side, the statistical properties of asset returns necessitate to treat them in a setting where time-varying volatility has to be modeled.
-This is mostly done within a Garch model.
-Co-movement of asset returns on the other side is often involved with problems where the dimensionality of the problem is large -- a feature that is at odds with many multivariate versions of Garch models.
+On the one side, the statistical properties of asset returns necessitate to treat them in a setting that includes time-varying volatility.
+The most common setting thus are GARCH models.
+In many analysis of co-movement one would however also like to analyze samples that cover entire markets and which can thus be very large.
+This is at odds with many multivariate versions of GARCH models.

-We propose a multivariate Garch model that can describe one market with many assets by using a restricted covariance matrix and a re-formulated recursion formula.
-A brief review of the related literature will show the differences to existing models.

-The dynamics of a single stock can be described by the Garch(1,1) model \citep{Boll}.
-The return $r_t$ at time $t$ is written as a product of an i.i.d. noise and the square root of the conditional expectation value $\mbox{var}_{t-1}[r_t]$.
-The latter is calculated recursively and depends on two Garch parameters and its unconditional mean.
-When this univariate model is generalized to $N$ stocks the vector of returns $r_{ti}$ is related to a noise vector given by the square root of the \co covariance matrix $H(t)$ \citep[see, e.g.,][]{bauwens}.
-A fairly general recursion for $H(t)$ consist in the diagonal vector MGarch model \citep{vbeta}, in which a Garch recursion is assumed for each element of $H(t)$.

-The application to a market with large $N$ like the S\&P500 faces several difficulties.
-The recursion will depend on the expectation value $\bar{H}$ of $H(t)$.
-Treating its $N(N+1)/2$ elements as parameters in a maximum likelihood estimate (MLE) is not very meaningful.
-Another problem related to MLE is the necessity to calculate $H(t)^{-1}$ in each iteration step of the optimization ($H(t)^{1/2}$ for non-Gaussian noise), which becomes prohibitive for large $N$.
-Last but not least the number of Garch parameters, $N(N+1)$, in vector MGarch poses the same problem as $\bar{H}$.

-To solve this problem one can apply the scalar version of the model, where all elements of $H(t)$ have the same two Garch parameters.
-For moderate $N$ factorization as in the BEKK model \citep{en_kron} may be applied, which leads to $2N$ parameters.
-To remove $\bar{H}$ from the parameter space covariance targeting \citep{EngleMez} may be used by setting $\bar{H}_{ij}$ equal to $C_{ij}$, the time expectation value of $r_{ti}r_{tj}$.
-But also this approach may lead to problems, since it is well known that the observed $C$ has one large eigenvalue, to be interpreted as the market \citep{market}, and a bulk of small eigenvalues, qualitatively similar to those of a random matrix \citep{marpa}.
-Therefore there is a possible danger that $\bar{H}$ inherits the uncertainty from the random part of $C$, which is of order $\sqrt{N/T}$

-A solution to the problem of inverting $H(t)$ is the restriction to feasible $N$ as in the DCC model \citep{DCC}.
-The correlation for a large $N$ market are then obtained by combining pairwise correlations from a low $N$ estimate \citep{ESS}.

-An alternative solution is the use of a restricted form of $H(t)$ where its inverse is calculated analytically or avoided at all as in OGarch \citep{Alex}.
-In this model $H(t)$ has the same eigenvectors as $C$.
-The time-dependent eigenvalues are determined by up to $N$ univariate Garch estimates.
-When one uses only few dominant eigenmodes of $C$ the dependence on the noise in $C$ is likely to be not that severe.

-The DECO model \citep{deco} is an example for an analytical inversion.
-It assumes a conditional correlation matrix with equal correlation between all pairs of stocks.
-It can be used for the estimation of Garch parameters, even in the case of DCC, where equicorrelation is not satisfied.